Philantrop/calibre-ios-reader-applications/README.md

 There are some inconsistencies between calibre's Device view and GoodReader's **My Documents** view.
 GoodReader supports nested folders, calibre does not.
 Calibre's device view shows all discovered PDFs in GoodReader in a flat list.
 Any books added to GoodReader are added to the top level of the **My Documents folder**.
 Moving them to a subfolder must be done within the GoodReader application.

 ---

 ###Developing a new driver###
 Development of new driver code can be done without rebuilding the plugin. <samp>iOS reader applications.json</samp>, located in calibre's configuration directory can be modified to signal the driver of the presence of a driver overlay file under development.
 To find calibre's configuration directory on your machine, go to  _Preferences_ | _Advanced_ | _Miscellaneous_, then click **Open calibre configuration directory**.

 Edit <samp>iOS reader applications.json</samp> to include the following lines:

-`"development_mode": true,`
-`"development_app_id": "com.somecompany.readerappname",`
-`"development_overlay": "\\path\\to\\development_overlay.py",`
+    "development_mode": true,
+    "development_app_id": "com.somecompany.readerappname",
+    "development_overlay": "\\path\\to\\development_overlay.py",

+<samp>development\_app\_id</samp> is the app id of the reader you're working with.
+For example, iBooks is <samp>com.apple.iBooks</samp>.

+<samp>development_overlay</samp> is the full path to your overlay source file on your machine.
+Note that JSON data fields require escaped slashes.

-When the driver loads, if it finds all three of these fields in the JSON file, the specified overlay file will be loaded with the specified app_id.
+During initialization, if these three fields exist in the JSON file, the specified overlay file will be loaded with the specified app_id.
 You can add switches to the JSON file to control the behavior of your driver.
 Switches should be prefaced with a unique name representing the reader app, as all reader app preferences are stored in the JSON file.

+To run the driver after editing your code, restart calibre.

+To see diagnostic messages, run calibre in debug mode:

+    calibre-debug -g

 ---

 Last update June 19, 2013 9:00:00 AM MDT